-Pitt, Auburn, Ole Miss, Iowa, Tennessee and Florida International have offered Stinson a scholarship.
+Pitt, Auburn, Ole Miss, Iowa, Tennessee, Wisconsin, BYU, South Florida and Florida International have offered Stinson a scholarship.
 He was named the Broward County's Defensive Player of the Year as a junior.
-Xavier rushed for over 500 yards on offense.
+Stinson rushed for more than 500 yards on offense.
 The Panthers previously tapped into Chaminade Madonna High School to land standout defensive lineman Gus Mustakas.

-Xavier is capable of running for the forty-yard dash in 4.6 seconds.
+Stinson is capable of running the 40-yard dash in 4.6 seconds.
 He is primarily being recruited by Panthers' assistant Charlie Partridge.
 Stinson has been a three-year starter on both sides of the ball.

 "It looks like the Panthers offer me the most playing time.
 I want to go to college and become the feature back.
 It looks like that could happen in Pittsburgh."